 Guide, Casa A

 Natalie has been involved in Montessori education for over ten years and is deeply committed to the philosophy.
 She has always felt a strong connection with the core values of Montessori education, especially the adult’s role as a guide and the deep respect for all children.
-Natalie has a passion for volunteering in her community, and maintains a commitment to giving back.
-She spent her formative years in Indonesia, Ecuador, and Texas where she earned a BFA from the University of North Texas.
-After working as a commercial photographer for many years, she completed her training at the Montessori Institute of North Texas and holds an AMI Primary diploma.
-Shortly upon relocating to New York, she joined the REDS community in 2013, where she was an assistant for four years before becoming a Guide.
-In her free time, she enjoys biking in the park and cooking with her husband.
+She spent her formative years in Indonesia, Ecuador, and Texas where she earned a B.F.A. from the University of North Texas.
+After working as a commercial photographer for many years, she completed her training at the Montessori Institute of North Texas and holds an A.M.I.
+Primary diploma.
+She is currently working towards her Masters in Early Childhood and Special Education at Concordia College.

 Vera Huff has been teaching in New York City for over 20 years.
 She has had students dancing on Broadway (Billy Eliot, Matilda, Shreck, How the Grinch Stole Christmas, Mary Poppins, to name a few) , in national tours, at regional theaters across the country as well as students in classical tap company's, modern/contemporary companies.
 She has taught in school, after school as well as in dance studios.
 Vera Huff also has a contemporary dance company Veracity Dance Theater (please like us on Facebook!) and is currently working on a new musical. she is an avid improvisor in Tap and Modern dance and was a 15 year member of The Walter Thompson Orchestra.
 She believes dance, movement and exercise is for everyone no matter your age or ability.